mamoore1440/personal-site/src/content/finished-parts/Logic.md

   12. Money would not exist
   13. Debt can not exist
   14. Temporality of Demand can not be manipulated
-  17. There are no need for Economic, Financial, or Governmental Systems (17)
+  17. There are no need for Economic, Financial, or Governmental Systems
+  18. Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect

 # Part 3: The Real World